 However, unlike for bipolar, Ketamine therapy isn’t as straightforward when treating schizophrenia.
 Because of the long list of schizophrenia symptoms, it’s important that both the patient and the doctor have a good grasp on the most persistent and manifested schizophrenic symptoms.
 Because of schizophrenia’s nature, some of the symptoms (like hallucinating) may be worsened by Ketamine treatments, while other symptoms (like repetitive behaviors and/or memory loss) may be improved.
 Because of this, using Ketamine to treat schizophrenia will likely not happen for many years as scientists and doctors attempt to learn more about ketamine and schizophrenia respectively, and how to two interact together.

 Will Ketamine Treatments Help Me?

 Mental health issues are increasingly becoming the #1 concern that doctors and psychiatrists are aiming to solve.
 Ketamine therapy is revolutionizing the way that doctors treat mental health patients.
 Unlike traditional medications, Ketamine has a higher success rate and more immediate results.
 There is a reason it’s called ‘the best drug on earth‘ by some.
-For those struggling with depression, bipolar, autism, or schizophrenia, Ketamine infusion may be the life-changing help that people need, and every new study is reaffirming the groundbreaking help that Ketamine provides.
+For those struggling with depression, bipolar, aholholism, or anxiety, Ketamine infusion may be the life-changing help that people need, and every new study is reaffirming the groundbreaking help that Ketamine provides.

 If you or someone you know is struggling with any significant mental health struggles, we would love to help you find new hope!
 Visit us at Virginia’s premier Ketamine infusion clinic in Leesburg where you can talk to one of our doctors.
 We want to help you find a brighter tomorrow with Ketamine therapy!